dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 ### Real and protected mode

-DOS games can be divided into two categories: older games, and newer games (who would've guessed?)
+DOS games can be divided into two categories: older games and newer games (who would've guessed?)
 Older games released before about 1993 use something called *real mode*, while newer games released from 1993 onwards use *protected mode*.
 The important distinction here is that most CPU-hungry games